Dynamsoft/web-twain-ASP.NET-Core/README.md

 Dynamic Web TWAIN: 16.1.1
 ```

-## Configure

-Put your Dynamic Web TWAIN resource files to `/wwwroot/lib/dwt`, before running the app.
-If you do not install Dynamic Web TWAIN, visit http://www.dynamsoft.com/Downloads/WebTWAIN_Download.aspx to download
+Before running the app, you should put your Dynamic Web TWAIN resource files to `/wwwroot/lib/dwt`.
+If you do not install Dynamic Web TWAIN, visit http://www.dynamsoft.com/Downloads/WebTWAIN_Download.aspx to download.
+If you have installed it, they can be found under `Resources` folder of your Dynamic Web TWAIN installation path (usually it is `C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK <version number>`)

 ## Build & Run